feathersjs/docs/02_rest.md

 Adding a dummy paragraph to see if the comments are removed.

 To set service parameters in a middleware, just attach it to the `req.feathers` object which will become the params for any service call.
+Editing this paragraph to see if comments are removed.
 It is also possible to use URL parameters for REST API calls which will also be added to the params object:

 ```js
 var bodyParser = require('body-parser');